binarypatrick/binarypatrick.github.io/_posts/2023-01-01-lxc-docker-setup.md

 sudo usermod -aG docker $USER
 ```

-You'll need to logout and log back in for the change to take effect
+> You'll need to logout and log back in for the change to take effect
+{: .prompt-warning }

 ## Installing Lazydocker